 Carroll relayed the story of one person who suffered from terrible headaches, nausea and grand mal seizures.
 His MRI showed an innocuous little disc bulge, but a myelogram showed a sharp edge piercing his spinal cord.
 He had a blood patch and recovered.

-Unfortunately if you haven’t had spinal surgery, whiplash injury or a lumbar puncture, doctors are averse to looking for them.
-Doctor’s often won’t assess them because they believe they’re so rare.
+Unfortunately, if you haven’t had spinal surgery, a whiplash injury, or a lumbar puncture, doctors are averse to looking for them.
+Doctors often won’t assess them because they believe they’re so rare.
 One study suggests CSF leaks occur in just 5 per 100,000 people – about the same rate as esophageal cancer.
 Carroll thinks that’s a substantial underestimate; CSF leaks may not be common but they’re not THAT rare …

 Treatment is usually very simple.
 It usually involves a “blood patch” which involves a small amount of the patient’s blood being injected near the site of the tear.
 The blood clot which forms then patches the leak.

 About 30-40% of people with spontaneous CSF leaks have multiple leaks.
 These types of leaks are more difficult to treat because the leaks are usually in more difficult places to “patch” and may take multiple patches to heal.
 Still, the problems are resolved with one patch in about 30% of causes.
 Success rates with multiple patches may approach 75%.

 If blood patches don’t work, fibrin “glue” seals or surgery can be used to close the tear.

 Unfortunately, no studies have determined how many people with ME/CFS, FM, POTS, EDS or other allied diseases actually have a cerebral spinal fluid leak.
 It may be a few, it may be more, but Carroll is clear that at least for some people a potentially corrective treatment awaits.

 Check out Melissa’s ME/CFS recovery story after getting her spinal leak fixed.